LangStream/documentation/configuration-resources/langserve/README.md

 LangStream natively integrates with LangServe and allows you to invoke services exposed by LangServe applications.

-In order to implement this integration you use the built-in agent `langserve-invoke`.
+Use the built-in `langserve-invoke` agent to implement this integration.

-This is a basic example:
+This example invokes a LangServe application that exposes a service at `http://localhost:8000/chain/stream`.

 ```yaml
 topics: